 Keeping it fed should be your main concern.
 What your chicken can eat will depend on the climate.
 So make sure to have a few options available.
 For example, when it’s Sunny outside you’ll be able to let your chicken graze on the grass we spoke about earlier.

 If it’s raining you’ll need to feed it from your hay stockpile.
 So make sure you keep an eye on how much hay you have available in your inventory.

 How to Feed Chickens Stardew Valley Feeding Guide

 Feed your chickens on the grass outside.
 Remember, you can get grass from the general store that’s owned / ran by Pierre.
 It’ll cost you 500 gold.
 Grass also gives your chickens a mood boost when they feed on it.

 Wet Gloomy Days:

 When it’s wet outside your chickens will stay inside.
 I mean, who wants to get wet!
 Not me and certainly not your chickens.
-So you need to feed them hay.
-You can buy hay from Marnie for 50 gold.
+So, you need to feed them hay.
+Either get it from your storage silos or you can buy hay from Marnie for 50 gold.